Hatsuhinode/ML-Algorithm/README.md

 ## 📘 Overview

+Here's the updated version of your **Overview** and **Notebooks Overview**, reflecting the changes in the repository structure:

+---

+## 📘 Overview
 The repository is structured into specific sections, each targeting fundamental machine learning techniques:

-1. **Linear Regression**: This section focuses on different approaches to solving linear regression problems, including both the normal equation and gradient descent.
+- **Linear Regression**: This section focuses on different approaches to solving linear regression problems, including both the normal equation and gradient descent-based optimization.
-2. **Gradient Descent**: Here, the focus is on understanding and applying various gradient descent optimization techniques, including batch, stochastic, and mini-batch gradient descent.
+- **Machine Learning Landscape**: This section demonstrates simple machine learning tasks, such as housing data analysis and model evaluation, providing insights into the broader landscape of machine learning applications.
-3. **Polynomial Regression**: This section introduces polynomial regression and regularized models like Ridge, Lasso, and Elastic Net, as well as the use of learning curves to evaluate models.
+- **Polynomial Regression**: This section introduces polynomial regression, regularized models like Ridge, Lasso, and Elastic Net, as well as the use of learning curves to evaluate model performance.
-4. **Classification**: This section covers various classification techniques, including binary and multiclass classification, performance evaluation, and error analysis.
+- **Classification**: This section covers various classification techniques, including binary and multiclass classification, performance evaluation, and error analysis.

 ---